-It’s January!
-Time to dust off those sneakers and dive in to that fitness routine so you can ditch those holiday pounds and get down to your goal weight.
+Are you ready to dust off your sneakers and dive in to that fitness routine so you can finally get down to your goal weight?

 Whether you’re following a routine for the first time (or for the first time in a long time) or just refocusing your efforts in the New Year, here are some of my favorite tips on what to keep in mind as you get started.
 These tips will help you stick with it when you’re busy reaching your fitness goals, even if you’re feeling grumpy or tired or frustrated or hungry.

 No one likes his or her Day 1 photos or measurements.
 But, by capturing all of the basic information (how much you weigh, how big your waist is, what you look like shirtless or in a bikini), you’ll establish a starting place.
 Then, when you take down all this information again (we usually recommend taking them every 30 days, unless you’re doing the 21 Day Fix), you’ll see how much you’ve changed.
 “I can’t tell you how many times one of our Success Stories has told me that their ‘before’ picture on the fridge saved them at some point along the way,” says Steve Edwards, Beachbody’s VP of Fitness & Nutrition.